 Mean score of companies in the Additive and Blending Components industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Swindon Borough Council's score of 3 is higher than 68% of the industry.
+Swindon Borough Council's score of 3 is lower than 70% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Access structured emissions data, company-specific emission factors, and source documents